Exhorder

 Exhorder is an American heavy metal band from New Orleans, Louisiana.
+The band currently consists of vocalist and rhythm guitarist Kyle Thomas, bassist Jason VieBrooks, lead guitarist Pat O'Brien and touring drummer Corey Pierce.

-They are considered progenitors of the groove-oriented thrash sound later made famous by bands such as Pantera and Machine Head, and their music has been regarded as a large influence on the New Orleans metal scene.
-Initially active from 1985 to 1994 and 2008 to 2011, Exhorder has since reformed in 2017.
+Considered progenitors of the groove-oriented thrash sound later made famous by bands such as Pantera and Machine Head, their music is viewed as an important influence on the New Orleans metal scene.

+Initially active from 1985 to 1994 and 2008 to 2011—reformed in 2017.
 To date, the band has released four studio albums: Slaughter in the Vatican (1990), The Law (1992), Mourn the Southern Skies (2019) and Defectum Omnium (2024).